Floris/jarvis/README.md

 ## Description

-Jarvis can be used to create/ set up projects from scratch.
-Or just functions.
+Jarvis can be used to create/ set up projects (or functions) from scratch.

 Note:

-## Usage
+## How to Use

+Choose between utilizing a predefined prompt from prompts/prompt.txt or creating a custom prompt by answering a set of questions.

-To run Jarvis, execute the following command:
+To initiate Jarvis, run the command below:

 ```
-python main.py
+python app/javis.py
 ```

-This will start the script that asks a series of questions to gather information.
-Once all the questions are answered, the application generates a prompt based on the answers and additional instructions.
+The script will then ask a series of questions to collect necessary information.
+Once completed, it will create a prompt based on the responses and any additional guidance provided.

-This prompt is used to generate the project structure through OpenAI's GPT-3.5-turbo model.
+The generated prompt will be used to create the project structure using OpenAI's GPT-3.5-turbo model.

-You get the ability to provide feedback if needed, if not use the command:
+If you need to give feedback, you can do so; otherwise, execute the following command:

 ```
 create_code
 ```

-This will then generate the code in the designated folder:
+The code will be generated in the specified directory:

 ```
 /generated/{project_title}
 ```

-To exit the script use the command:
+To terminate the script, enter the command:

 ```
 exit